BrilliantPlugins/wp-geometa/README.md

 WP-GeoMeta lets you take advantage MySQL's spatial data types and spatial indexes when storing and searching spatial metadata.

+### Use WP-GeoMeta in *YOUR* Plugin!
+> WP-GeoMeta isn't just a plugin, it's also a library which other plugins can
+> take advantage of.
+It's a spatial platform that other GIS and mapping plugins can build on.
+> If you want to use WP-GeoMeta in your plugin, check out [wp-geometa-lib](https://github.com/cimburadotcom/wp-geometa-lib) for code and
+> instructions.

 It detects when [GeoJSON](http://geojson.org/) metadata is being stored, and transparently stores a copy in a spatial meta table.

 WP-GeoMeta also adds support for spatial search operators.
 When a spatial search operator is used, WP-GeoMeta will make sure that the spatial table is used, taking advantage of indexes and spatial relations.

-WP-GeoMeta isn't just a plugin, it's also a library which other plugins can take advantage of.
-It's meant to be a spatial platform that other GIS and mapping plugins can build on.
-If you want to use WP-GeoMeta in your plugin, check out [wp-geometa-lib](https://github.com/cimburadotcom/wp-geometa-lib) for code and instructions.

 This plugin provides a dashboard where you can see your existing spatial data and spatial system status.
 It also includes a list of the MySQL functions your database supports and admin tools for repairing the spatial meta tables if something goes wrong.

 ![The dashboard front page](assets/dash_front_page.png)